mlorentedev/mlorentedev.github.io/_posts/2024-05-12-understanding-the-future-of-application-deployment.md

 - **Not a Containerization Tool**: It works with container runtimes like Docker but doesn't create containers itself.
 - **Not a PaaS**: Unlike traditional platforms, Kubernetes gives you granular control over your infrastructure.
 - **Not a Configuration Management Tool**: It doesn’t handle general configuration tasks like Ansible or Puppet.

+Thanks to the rise of containers and orchestration tools like Kubernetes, the future of application deployment is more efficient, scalable, and manageable than ever before.
+Embrace this technology to stay ahead in the ever-evolving world of software development.
+Stay tuned for more insights on the latest trends and best practices in the tech industry!